neurostuff/meta-analysis-book/_sources/tutorials.md

 Pubmed landing page
 ```

-Hopping over to Pubmed, Dr. Lytical clicked on the advanced text below the main search box,
+Hopping over to PubMed, Dr. Lytical clicked on the advanced text below the main search box,
 and put the following text in the advanced search box:

 ```